 DETROIT – With autumn comes Michigan’s beloved color change, when foliage transitions from greens to reds, oranges and yellows.

 The timing of the transition is different for each region, occurring earlier in the season the farther north you go.
-But climate change is threatening to confuse that timeline even further -- even this year.
+But climate change is threatening to confuse that timeline even further.

 Why do leaves change color?

 Leaves are green from spring to summer.
 That green is the color of chlorophyl, which turns sunlight into food for the tree.

 Then two things happen in the fall that causes chlorophyl to break down: diminishing sunlight and colder temperatures.
 This is a natural process and is part of the tree’s transition to winter mode.
 As the chlorophyl breaks down, the leaves morph into other colors.

 Diminishing sunlight in the fall is a constant, it happens at the same pace every year.
 But temperature is not a constant -- and changes to our October temperature regime could change the timing of when the leaves turn.